neos/fusion-form/Documentation/FusionForm.rst

 --------------------------

 Extends `Neos.Fusion.Form:Input`_ and uses the default type `text`.

+:content: (string) the tag content is used as alternate way to specify the `value`

 The props `name`, `multiple`, `type`, `id`, `class`, `required`, `value`, `attributes` and `form` are inherited from `Neos.Fusion.Form:FieldComponent`_.